ananyapuru/CPSC-484-Group-Project/Group_27/README.md

 ## Contributors

 Ananya Purushottam (ap2626):
-I coded all the CSS design changes, including the refreshed design for all the resource HTML pages.
+I coded the majority of the CSS design changes, including the refreshed design for all the resource HTML pages.
 I also did several bug fixes, Github handling by reverting bad commits, and a lot of troubleshooting with regards to Javascript variable coordination.
 I also coded up all the navigation flow between resource and homepages, and implemented a timeout function to only switch screens if the user's hand was raised for 3 seconds to prevent immediate accidental screen switches.
 This was very challenging to do and debug, but very rewarding.
 I contributed to this `README.md` as well by explaining how to run our project, as well as troubleshooting tips, i.e. explicitly indiciating if there are any constraints from the deployment environment as mentioned in our rubric!

 Nicholas Ribeiro (njr43)
+I coded some of the CSS design as well as refined the logic for posture scoring, updating the overall posture score to take into consideration the intermediate scores for certain posture-related conditions.
+I also helped Ananya with screen navigation issues and worked a little on touching up this `README.md` as well.

 Daniel Strode (das327)
-I worked on compiling all the research for our 2 main tasks.
-I also worked a lot on this `README.md` file.
+I worked on compiling all the research for our 2 main tasks and populating the resource pages of our website with what I found.
+I also worked a lot on this `README.md` file as well.

 Kaci Xie (kx36)